-Language Assessment Conference (LAC)
+\ Language Assessment Conference (LAC)

-Historical EL Exit Criteria for Students in Grades 1-12 ACCESS Spring/Summer 2006 - Spring/Summer 2009 • EL students who scored ACCESS ≥ 5.0 will be evaluated for reading/reading comprehension to determine if they have the cognitive academic language Spring/Summer 2010 - Spring/Summer 2012 LEAs may NOT exit any EL student who was administered ACCESS Tier A. LEAs must exit students scoring ACCESS Tier C Overall CPL ≥ 5.0 AND meeting proficiency on state reading comprehension assessment.
-LEAs may refer students to LAC Decision Team if ACCESS Tier C Overall ≥ 5.0
+Historical EL Exit Criteria for Students in Grades 1-12 ACCESS Spring/Summer 2006 - Spring/Summer 2009 EL students who scored ACCESS ≥ 5.0 will be evaluated for reading/reading comprehension to determine if they have the cognitive academic language proficiency (CALP) in English for classroom success.
+Results from the reading/reading comprehension state assessments will satisfy this requirement.
+For grade levels in which there is no state assessment, students shall be assessed using approved local reading/reading comprehension tests.
+Spring/Summer 2010 - Spring/Summer 2012 LEAs may NOT exit any EL student who was administered ACCESS Tier A. LEAs must exit students scoring ACCESS Tier C Overall CPL ≥ 5.0 AND meeting proficiency on state reading comprehension assessment.
+LEAs may refer students to LAC Decision Team if ACCESS Tier C Overall ≥ 5.0 but the student IS NOT PROFICIENT on state reading comprehension assessment.
+LEAs may refer students to LAC Decision Team if ACCESS Tier C Overall is 4.0-4.9 AND student is proficient on state reading comprehension assessment.

-Spring/Summer 2013 Same as in Spring/Summer 2012 with the following exception for students in Grades 1 & 2 who are not administered the state Reading assessment: "Proficiency" is an ACCESS Tier C Literacy Score ≥ 4.7.
+Spring/Summer 2013 Same as in Spring/Summer 2012 with the following exception for students in Grades 1 &amp; 2 who are not administered the state Reading assessment: "Proficiency" is an ACCESS Tier C Literacy Score ≥ 4.7.
 NO LAC is permitted when using this exit criteria for EL students in Grades 1-2.
-Spring/Summer 2014 - Spring/Summer 2015 LEAs may NOT exit any EL student who took ACCESS Tier A. LEAs must exit EL students who scored ACCESS Tier C Overall CPL ≥ 5.0 AND Literacy sub-score ≥ 4.8 LEAs may use the LAC Decision to exit EL students who scored ACCESS Tier B or Tier C Overall CPL ≥ 5.0 AND a Literacy sub-score < 4.8.
-LEAs may use a LAC Decision to exit EL students who scored ACCESS Tier B or Tier C Overall CPL ≥ 5.0 AND a Literacy sub-score < 4.8.
-Spring/Summer 2016 LEAs must exit EL students who scored ACCESS 2.0 Overall CPL ≥ 5.0 AND Literacy sub-score ≥ 4.8 LEAs may use the LAC Decision to exit EL students who scored ACCESS 2.0 Overall CPL ≥ 5.0 AND a Literacy sub-score < 4.8.
-LEAs may use the LAC Decision to exit EL students who scored ACCESS 2.0 Overall CPL ≥ 5.0 AND a Literacy sub-score < 4.8.
+Spring/Summer 2014 - Spring/Summer 2015 LEAs may NOT exit any EL student who took ACCESS Tier A. LEAs must exit EL students who scored ACCESS Tier C Overall CPL ≥ 5.0 AND Literacy sub-score ≥ 4.8 LEAs may use the LAC Decision to exit EL students who scored ACCESS Tier B or Tier C Overall CPL ≥ 5.0 AND a Literacy sub-score &lt; 4.8.
+LEAs may use a LAC Decision to exit EL students who scored ACCESS Tier B or Tier C Overall CPL between 4.0-4.9 AND a Literacy sub-score ≥ 4.8.
+Spring/Summer 2016 LEAs must exit EL students who scored ACCESS 2.0 Overall CPL ≥ 5.0 AND Literacy sub-score ≥ 4.8 LEAs may use the LAC Decision to exit EL students who scored ACCESS 2.0 Overall CPL ≥ 5.0 AND a Literacy sub-score &lt; 4.8.
+LEAs may use the LAC Decision to exit EL students who scored ACCESS 2.0 Overall CPL 4.0-4.9 AND a Literacy sub-score ≥ 4.8.
 Spring/Summer 2017 (Pre-ESSA and Post WIDA ACCESS Standard-setting Summer 2017) LEAs must exit all EL students who score ACCESS Overall CPL ≥ 5.0.
-LEAs may NOT exit any EL student who scores ACCESS Overall CPL < 4.3.
+LEAs may NOT exit any EL student who scores ACCESS Overall CPL &lt; 4.3.
 LEAs were strongly encouraged to develop districtwide procedures to apply uniformly to EL students across the district.
 Spring 2018 - Current (GA State ESSA Plan & SBOE Rule) LEAs must exit all EL students who score ACCESS Overall CPL ≥ 5.0.
-LEAs may NOT exit any EL student who scores ACCESS Overall CPL < 4.3.
+LEAs may NOT exit any EL student who scores ACCESS Overall CPL &lt; 4.3.
 LEAs may choose an EL Exit Criteria within the state-approved range of ACCESS Overall CPL 4.3 - 4.9, however, they must use an internal EL Reclassification Review Committee to make the exit or do-not-exit decision for any EL students scoring between 4.3 and 4.9.
 LEAs must have standardized written procedures which must be implemented with fidelity.
 The LAC Decision is DISCONTINUED, and LEAs may not use this process.